Cars Brands that start with C

 Chadwick Engineering Works Logo

-In 1904, the Fairmount Engineering Company was founded in Philadelphia, Pennsylvania, by designer Lee Sherman Chadwick of Searchmont Motor Company to design bodies.
-Moving to Pottstown in 1907, he renamed the company Chadwick Engineering Works.
+In 1904, designer Lee Sherman Chadwick of Searchmont Motor Company founded the Fairmount Engineering Company in Philadelphia, Pennsylvania, to design bodies.
+He moved to Pottstown in 1907 and renamed the company Chadwick Engineering Works.
 From 1904 to 1916, Sherman Chadwick was in the automobile business, building about 300 automobiles.
 The company closed in 1924.
 In 1960, an attempt was made to revive the brand and create a two-seat roadster with a doorless body based on a high-strength modern composite polymer made of reinforced fiberglass.

 Chalmers Motor Company